tlindsay/rulesoforder/README.md

 ##11.
 I will never nitpick at someone's minor points.

 If someone says, "You think the Internet is perfect?
 That's what people said in the 1920s about the Titanic," it derails the discussion for me to respond, "The Titanic sank in 1912!"
 His point was about hubris, and the minor error didn't affect his argument.
-My goal is to understand his key claims—and maybe to agree or disagree with them – not to win gotcha points.
+My goal is to understand his key claims—and maybe to agree or disagree with them–not to win gotcha points.

 (Later, when it won't derail the conversation, it's okay for me to say, "Oh.
 Just a note.
 The Titanic sank in 1912."
 Conversational ninjas can even say this immediately, as long as they phrase it like similarly to this, "Well, the Titanic sank in 1912, but I take your point that..."
 I'm just a mortal, so I should probably stick to "later.")